rrnyquist/ebenezer/_Scripture/ESV/43_John.md

 The Jews said to one another, Where does this man intend to go that we will not find him?
 Does he intend to go to the Dispersion among the Greeks and teach the Greeks? ^0735

-What does he mean by saying, You will seek me and you will not find me, and, Where I am you cannot come? ^0736
+What does he mean by saying, 'You will seek me and you will not find me,' and, 'Where I am you cannot come'? ^0736

 On the last day of the feast, the great day, Jesus stood up and cried out, If anyone thirsts, let him come to me and drink. ^0737

-Whoever believes in me, as the Scripture has said, Out of his heart will flow rivers of living water. ^0738
+Whoever believes in me, as the Scripture has said, 'Out of his heart will flow rivers of living water.' ^0738

 Now this he said about the Spirit, whom those who believed in him were to receive, for as yet the Spirit had not been given, because Jesus was not yet glorified. ^0739